KRFOSS/kali-docs/arm/raspberry-pi-zero-w-pi-tail/index.md

 During the boot process, Pi-Tail will pick up your network config and copy it across to the system partition.
 The effective config is copied back to /boot/interfaces.active and /boot/wpa_supplicant.active for offline troubleshooting.

-Enable “wifi hostspot” or “usb tethering”on your phone and the Pi-Tail should connect automatically.
+Enable "wifi hostspot" or "usb tethering"on your phone and the Pi-Tail should connect automatically.
 Bluetooth works the other way: You have three minutes after boot up to pair with your Pi-Tail.

 Open ConnectBot on your mobile and connect to the Pi-Tail.
 Configure port forwarding and fire up a vnc viewer of your choice and you can enjoy kali linux in all it’s glory on the go.